jmhi9999/Enhanced-Structure-from-Motion/DINOv2_SfM_Proposal.md

 ### Integration with Detector-Free Matching

-LoFTR remains the primary source of metric correspondences.
+**LoFTR is the primary matcher** for generating metric correspondences.
 DINO patch matches influence the pipeline as follows:

 1. **Pre-filtering.** Images with low average DINO cosine score skip heavy LoFTR processing, conserving runtime on non-overlapping pairs.
-2. **Guided LoFTR.** High-attention DINO patches define spatial masks that bias LoFTR’s coarse stage, improving robustness in textureless regions.
+2. **Guided LoFTR.** High-attention DINO patches define spatial masks that bias LoFTR's coarse stage, improving robustness in textureless regions.
-3. **Fallback Tracks.** When LoFTR produces <15 inliers, the top-k DINO patch matches (verified with MAGSAC++) seed sparse tracks so that downstream Sim(3) merging still has anchors.
+3. **Pose-only Estimation (Fallback).** When LoFTR produces <15 inliers, DINO patch matches (verified with MAGSAC++) are used to estimate relative pose and add edges to the pose graph, but **NOT for direct 3D triangulation** due to spatial coarseness (±7px uncertainty from 14×14 patches).
+These edges enable Sim(3) merging without contributing BA residuals.
-4. **Residual Weighting.** The attention scores from the surviving patch correspondences become `A_{ij}` terms inside bundle adjustment weights (Section 5).
+4. **Residual Weighting.** For successful LoFTR matches, DINO attention scores at corresponding patch locations become `A_{ij}` terms inside bundle adjustment weights (Section 5).

 ## 2c.
 Image Retrieval and Pair Selection (CLS-based Top-K)